mkrdip/related-posts-widget/readme.txt

 = Features =

 * Option to show post thumbnail & set dimension by width & height.
+* Option to put thumbnail on top.
+* Option to change ordering of posts.
 * Set how many posts to show.
+* Option to make the widget title link to the category page.
+* Option to show/hide the title.
-* Option exclude a category
+* Option exclude a category.
 * Option to show the post excerpt and how long the excerpt should be.
 * Option to show the post date.
 * Option to show the comment count.